Spirituality

 Guidance on holding intentions without becoming rigid, attached, or overly controlling during ceremony

-Mental Fortitude & Protection
+Mental Fortitude and Protection

 Guidance on how to work through difficult or dark experiences during ceremonies